4MR4N11/printf/README.md

 - `_put_X.c`: contains the implementation for printing unsigned integers in uppercase hexadecimal format
 - `_put_x.c`: contains the implementation for printing unsigned integers in lowercase hexadecimal format
 - `_putstr.c`: contains the implementation for printing null-terminated strings
-- `_put_o.c`: Function that prints an unsigned integer in octal format.
+- `_put_o.c`: contains the implementation for printing unsigned integer in octal format.
+- `_put_S.c`: contains the implementation for printing string of characters with non-printable characters encoded.
+- `_put_p.c`: contains the implementation for printing pointer address.
 - `main.h`: contains the function prototypes and necessary header files.

 ## Usage